orbit-firmware/orbit/docs/index.md

 </div>

-# Orbit Firmware

-Welcome to Orbit, the keyboard firmware designed to make your typing experience as seamless and delightful as possible!
+The keyboard firmware designed to be delightful!

-At the heart of Orbit is simplicity.
-Our firmware is incredibly easy to configure, ensuring you spend less time tweaking settings and more time enjoying your keyboard.
-With Orbit, you only need to compile once—update your keymaps on the fly without a hassle, adapting effortlessly to your changing needs.

-But that's not all.
-Orbit is crafted with efficiency in mind.
-Its compact size means it won't bloat your setup, while its performance is powered by Rust, offering you a fast and reliable typing experience.

-We’ve chosen a shrimp as our mascot, symbolizing the agility and precision of our firmware.
-Just as Rust's crab embodies safety and speed, our shrimp represents the nimbleness and simplicity that Orbit brings to your keyboard.
+The main motivation for creating yet another keyboard firmware was to eliminate many of the friction and pain points that users might encounter with other firmwares.

+You only need two files to get you up and running:
+- `keyboard.toml` -> Describes your keyboard.
+- `keymap.orbit` -> Your keymap file.

+In many cases, the keyboard.toml file is not even needed, as the community provides a wealth of predefined keyboards ready for use.

+It supports `Hall-Effect` switches out of the box.
+All behaviors are designed to work seamlessly together.
+Keymaps can be placed directly on the keyboard's flash drive,
+so there’s no need to recompile.

-Dive in, and let Orbit transform the way you interact with your keyboard—easy to set up, light on resources, and robust in performance!
+Dive in, and let orbit transform the way you interact with your keyboard!

+Easy to set up, light on resources, and robust in performance!